langurmonkey/website-source/content/blog/2020/arch-encryption.md

 ```
 Select your wifi, enter your password and select 'connect'.

-*The archiso I used (downloaded some time during the last half of May 2020) was broken and did not manage to connect to my wifi with `wifi-menu`.
+*The image I used (downloaded some time during the last half of May 2020) was broken and did not manage to connect to my wifi with `wifi-menu`.
 To solve that, I switched down the interface.
 Not sure why this worked, but keep it in mind in case you can't get a connection either.*

 ```bash
 ip link set wlan0 down